plains-sign-project/plains-sign-project.io/resources/README.md

 [insert resources here]

-I would like to include a table that tells:
+I would like to have a table for all the dictionary resources that tells:
 - author
 - how many signs are in each dictionary
 - how many sign illustrations there are